 Simple English definitions for legal terms

-Read a random definition: taxation of costs
+Read a random definition: local government law

 An appeal brief is a written document prepared by a party's lawyer to present legal arguments and facts to a higher court, usually in an appellate case.
 It is a formal way of arguing why the lower court's decision was wrong and why the higher court should reverse it.
 The appeal brief contains legal and factual arguments, as well as references to legal authorities that support the party's position.